GLORIOUS VISTA: A MOUNT ZION RIDGE SUNSET

 I'm sorta slow figuring what's wrong with the world, but it came to me out on the Husk Ridge, sitting under an old persimmon tree and gazing at Paulcer's Knob.

-It's the absence of silence.
+Needed is the absence of noise - the sound of silence.

 I came out the Husk to enjoy the quiet, with its infrequent disruption of a hunter's gunshot or a meandering ATV coming around the ridge.